filipstrand/mflux/README.md

 - **`--metadata`** (optional): Exports a `.json` file containing the metadata for the image with the same name.
 (Even without this flag, the image metadata is saved and can be viewed using `exiftool image.png`)

-Or, with the correct python environment active, make a new separate script like the following:
+Or, with the correct python environment active, create and run a separate script like the following:

 ```python
 from mflux.flux.flux import Flux1